chocolatey/choco-wiki/PackageDownloadCache.md

 > * **Virus checking during runtime.**

 > The biggest features here are more **safety, trust and predictability**.

+**NOTE: Please sign up for the newsletter below to be the first to know when this feature is available!**

+You can sign up for the [Chocolatey Newsletter](http://chocolatey.us8.list-manage1.com/subscribe?u=86a6d80146a0da7f2223712e4&id=73b018498d) to be one of the first to hear about when the pro/business versions are available. http://chocolatey.us8.list-manage1.com/subscribe?u=86a6d80146a0da7f2223712e4&id=73b018498d

 ## FAQs
 ### Are you distributing these files publicly?